TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/writing-declarations.md

 ### Ambient Modules

-You may have to use the `@noResolution` directive to tell TypeScriptToLua to not try any path resolution methods when the specified module is imported.
+You may have to use the `@noResolution` annotation to tell TypeScriptToLua to not try any path resolution methods when the specified module is imported.

 Module declarations need to be kept in _.d.ts_ files.